Rancho Santa Ana Botanic Garden

 Phoenix, AZ – Our productive relationship with the Desert Botanical Garden began with an IMLS-funded project to develop an Interpretive Master Plan (IMP) — assisting the interpretive planner Judy Rand of Rand & Associates.
 Our Visitor Analysis investigated the characteristics of the visitor audience, defined audience segments in relationship to interest in interpretation, and explored visitors’ reactions to potential topics.
 Read our DBG case study on the Audience Analysis page >>>

 Additional studies related to interpretive planning ensued, including: (a) an Orientation Experiment focusing on the newly redesigned entry path, we used varying amounts and types of interpretive information, tested formats for introducing the Big Idea to visitors, and explored the strategy of using volunteer staffing to enhance interpretation and the arrival experience; and (b) an Interpretive-Architectural Experiment to investigate visitors’ perceptions of an open wall to the proposed Horticulture Center, using a mock-up wall and display to resolve staff concerns about a potential dilemma.

 A community outreach project: DBG’s Education Department is reaching out to the community and promoting the idea of sustainable landscapes in a challenging dry climate.
 Their strategy is to create a virtual internship for high school students to gather information from community sources and propose a beneficial green space on a parcel of vacant land.
 We conducted a Front-end Study to help the Garden assess students’ readiness for and interest in an online internship.

 Polly Hill Arboretum

 Martha’s Vineyard, MA — This organization began its exploration of visitor studies with a one day workshop, learning about the variety of purposes and methods that help organizations to better connect with their visitors, and practicing skills in problem-solving strategies.
 Their enthusiastic participation included staff, Board members, and volunteers.
-We followed up with an evaluation plan, Strategies for Engaging Visitors, in which two immediate priorities will be investigated.
+We followed up with an evaluation plan, Strategies for Engaging Visitors, which has led to two initial studies being implemented.

 Jamaica Plain, MA — This arboretum wanted to determine who uses their large, free, urban site, and how their patterns of use and interests could inform a master plan for interpretation and educational programs.
 Our Audience Analysis helped them find the answers.